310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Ah!
 That’d be my Super Sentai action figures, then!
-I’ve loved Sentai stuff since I was young, and used to asked my parents to buy me one.
+I’ve loved Sentai stuff since I was young, and used to ask my parents to buy me one.

 I’d massage their shoulders, help them out with things, and do lots more.
 I’d get one point for each good deed, and once it reached ten points, they would buy me an action figure.